Andrei-Chiorian/portfolio/README.md

-# Mi Portfolio Personal - React
+# My Personal Portfolio - React

-Este es un portfolio personal creado con React para mostrar mis habilidades, proyectos y experiencia profesional.
-El objetivo de este proyecto es proporcionar una plataforma atractiva y funcional para que los visitantes exploren mis trabajos anteriores y se conecten conmigo.
+This is a personal portfolio built with React to showcase my skills, projects, and professional experience.
+The aim of this project is to provide an engaging and functional platform for visitors to explore my work and connect with me.

-## Características
+## Features

-- **Diseño Responsivo:** Optimizado para ofrecer una experiencia de usuario fluida en dispositivos de escritorio, tabletas y móviles.
+- **Responsive Design:** Optimized for a seamless user experience on desktops, tablets, and mobile devices.
-- **Secciones Principales:** Incluye "Inicio", "Sobre Mí", "Proyectos", "Habilidades" y "Contacto".
+- **Main Sections:** Includes "Home", "About Me", "Projects", "Skills", and "Contact".
-- **Interactividad Mejorada:** Navegación intuitiva y elementos interactivos para una experiencia más enriquecedora.
+- **Enhanced Interactivity:** Intuitive navigation and interactive elements for a richer user experience.
-- **Tecnologías Modernas:** Utiliza React, React Router y Styled Components para una experiencia de usuario moderna y estilizada.
+- **Modern Technologies:** Utilizes React, React Router, and Styled Components for a sleek and modern interface.
-- **Fácil Personalización:** Configuración sencilla para añadir o modificar proyectos, habilidades y detalles personales.
+- **Easy Customization:** Simple setup to add or update projects, skills, and personal details.

-## Tecnologías Utilizadas
+## Technologies Used

-- **React:** Para la construcción de la interfaz de usuario.
+- **React:** For building the user interface.
-- **React Router:** Para gestionar la navegación entre secciones.
+- **React Router:** For managing navigation between sections.
-- **Styled Components:** Para aplicar estilos CSS-in-JS.
+- **Styled Components:** For applying CSS-in-JS styles.
-- **Axios (opcional):** Para la integración con APIs, si se requiere.
+- **Axios (optional):** For API integration if needed.
-- **Vite:** Para la configuración del entorno de desarrollo y transpilación del código.
+- **Vite:** For configuring the development environment and code transpilation.